-The Security Interview Applicant Declaration (referred to as the declaration)
+The Security Interview Applicant Declaration (referred to as the declaration or applicant declaration)

 The security interview is an opportunity to assess the applicant's suitability to hold a full airside ID pass.
 Completion of the security interview applicant declaration does not require to be face-to-face or via a video link however in doing so would provide a clearly defined time to discuss the application.
 The security interview will play an integral part in encouraging the applicant to be honest.
 Additional information may be offered by the applicant which would assist with the application.
-It is an opportunity to probe the applicant about their responses and to check their understanding of the declarations.
+It is an opportunity to check their understanding of the declarations they are agreeing to when they are signing and dating the declaration.
 The applicant should be advised about the potential consequences of either failing to disclose information or providing false information as this is a criminal offence under the Aviation Security Act 1982.